Ukraine’s northeastern front could decide new battle lines

 The Associated Press spoke about the fighting with generals, commanders and soldiers from three brigades in the Kupiansk area, as well as civilians in the town affected by the grinding battles.

 “The enemy is constantly increasing its efforts, but our troops are also increasing their efforts there, making timely replacements and holding the defense,” said Brig.
-Gen. Dmytro Krasylnkov, head of the Kharkiv military administration.
+Gen. Dmytro Krasylnykov, commander of the joint group of troops in the Kharkiv region.

 Across the towns and villages in the path of the fighting, homes have been razed by constant Russian bombardment, with some residences hit repeatedly.
 Civilians wait in the cold for food and line up to receive rations of milk and materials to cover shattered windows.

-Note: This story has been corrected to show that Col. Petro Skyba is a battalion commander, not a brigade commander; Dmytro Krasylnykov is commander of the joint group of troops in the Kharkiv region, not head of the Kharkiv military administration; and his last name is Krasylnykov, not Krasylnkov.